Arnethegreat/yoshisisland-practice-hack/README.md

 Press X on controller 1 to load your state.
 Loading can be done from anywhere (but not guaranteed to work) Hold L button while pressing X to do a full load (regenerate all terrain)

+Some levels like 6-4 beginning has issues.
+Try using Full Load for these.

 ### Warp to Boss Room
 Press A+X on controller 2 to warp to that levels Boss Room.